Osborne Perry Anderson: Early life

 In 1830 Anderson was born a free African American in West Fallow Field Township, Chester County, Pennsylvania.
 He completed basic schooling and later attended Oberlin College in Ohio, after which he moved to Chatham in Canada West (now Ontario) in 1850 and opened shop as a printer.
 This skill served him later as an abolitionist.
+A different source says it was 1851 that he moved to Canada, where he worked for Mary Ann Shadd Cary's Provincial Freeman newspaper.

 The same year, he was a member of the Chatham Vigilance Committee that sought to prevent former slaves from being returned to the United States and brought back into slavery, such as the case of Sylvanus Demarest.

 John Brown and the raid on Harpers Ferry

 In May 1858, Anderson met John Brown and learned of the revolution that he was planning at a meeting in Chatham.
-Because of his writing skills Anderson was appointed as the recording secretary at several of the meetings and was eventually promoted to a member of Brown’s provisional congress.
+Because of his writing skills Anderson was appointed as the recording secretary at several of the meetings and was eventually promoted to a member of Brown's provisional congress.

 During the raid, Col. Lewis Washington, great grand-nephew of George Washington, was taken hostage by the raiders, and surrendered to Anderson the sword of Frederick the Great and pistols presented by General Lafayette to General Washington.
 John Brown later brandished the sword while commanding his men at Harpers Ferry.

 During the raid on Harpers Ferry Anderson was stationed with Albert Hazlett, and once it became apparent to them that the raid was a failure they both retreated to Pennsylvania.
 Hazlett was later captured and hanged.

 A Voice from Harper's Ferry

-After the failed raid, Anderson went on to publish an account of the events, titled A Voice From Harper’s Ferry.
+After the failed raid, Anderson went on to publish an account of the events, titled A Voice From Harper's Ferry.
 The book describes the conditions that were present at the Harpers Ferry raid, including the training, the supplies that were available, and the events that led up to and followed the raid.
 In it, he says he was the only surviving person who was with Brown during the entire raid.

 Though Anderson did not name the friends who aided his escape in his account, later analysis concluded that William C. Goodridge, a conductor on the Underground Railroad, hid him in York, Pennsylvania, then sent him by rail to Philadelphia.
 Anderson proceeded from there to Canada.